mjbieren/Coleochaetophyceae_Phylogenomics/README.md

-# Phylogenomics klebsormidiophyceae
+# Phylogenomics unveil recent origin of morphological complexity in Coleochaetophyceae Dataset
-This is an overview of all (novel) tools and scripts we used in the Klebsormidiophyceae Phylogenomics Project.
+This is an overview of all (novel) tools and scripts we used in the Coleochaetophyceae Phylogenomics Project.
-This GitHub does not contain the raw data we used and obtained (with some small exceptions) during our Klebsormidiophyceae Phylogenomic Project.
-For that, we would like to refer you to our Zenodo Link: https://zenodo.org/records/10058795
+This GitHub does not contain the raw data we used and obtained (with some small exceptions) during our Coleochaetophyceae Phylogenomic Project.
+For that, we would like to refer you to our Zenodo Link: https://doi.org/10.5281/zenodo.15376262

 # Workflow